Word of Faith: Criticism

 Evangelist Justin Peters, an outspoken critic of the Word of Faith movement, wrote his Master of Divinity thesis on Benny Hinn and has appeared frequently as an expert on Word of Faith pastors in documentaries and TV news stories.
 In his seminar "Clouds Without Water", he traces the movement's origins to the Phineas Quimby's New Thought and E. W. Kenyon's Positive Confession in the late 19th and early 20th centuries.

 In contrast, Pastor Joe McIntyre, now head of Kenyon's Gospel Publishing Society in Washington, argues that the primary influences of Kenyon were A.B.
 Simpson and A.J.
 Gordon of the Faith Cure branch of the Evangelical movement.
 McIntyre's version is told in the authorized biography, E. W. Kenyon: The True Story.
 The same year, Pentecostal scholar Gordon Fee wrote a series of articles denouncing what he called The Disease of the Health-and-Wealth Gospel.

-In 1993, Hank Hanegraaff's Christianity in Crisis charged the Word of Faith movement with heresy and accused many of its churches of being "cults."
-He accused the Word of Faith teachers of "demoting" God and Jesus, and "deifying" man and Satan.
-Hanegraaff has focused a significant portion of his anti-heresy teaching since the 1990s on addressing and refuting Word of Faith teachings.
+Hank Hanegraaff published his book Christianity in Crisis in 1993, which revolves around the rejection of modern movements like Word of Faith, as he believed it departed from orthodox Christian doctrine, by having unorthodox views on the nature of God, Jesus and humanity, as well as characterizing some associated churches as cult-like.
+Since the 1990s, Hanegraaff has continued to address Word of Faith teachings through his Christian Research Institute ministry.

 Other critics, such as Norman Geisler, Dave Hunt and Roger Oakland, have denounced Word of Faith theology as aberrant and contrary to the teachings of the Bible.

-John Macarthur of Grace Community Church accused Benny Hinn, Marilyn Hickey, Joyce Meyer, Kenneth Copeland, Kenneth Hagin, Robert Tilton, Oral Roberts, Paul Crouch, Joel Osteen, and others of preying on the "weak and the desperate" through the "blasphemous lie" of the Word Faith Movement.
-He said, "You have been exposed to this lie, this deception, this pagan pantheistic perspective that has been turned into a spiritual Ponzi scheme, making the people at the top of the food chain rich, preying on the desires, the material worldly desires, of the people who want all this stuff.
-Comes under the name the Word Faith movement, prosperity gospel, name-it-and-claim-it."
+One of the movement's prominent critics, who was a part of the Grace Community Church, is John MacArthur.
+Macarthur described prosperity gospel beliefs as theologically unorthodox.
+He believes that well-known Word of Faith leaders have taken advantage of and deceived their financially struggling followers through the movement.

-'Little gods' belief
+"Little gods" belief

 Many Word of Faith teachers use phrases such as "little gods" to describe believers.
 Kenneth Hagin wrote that God had created humans "in the same class of being that he is himself," and reasoned that if humans are made in God's image, they are "in God's class", and thereby 'gods'.
-E.W.
-Kenyon wrote, “Every man who has been ‘born again’ is an Incarnation, and Christianity is a miracle.
-The believer is as much an Incarnation as was Jesus of Nazareth.”
+E. W. Kenyon wrote, "Every man who has been 'born again' is an Incarnation, and Christianity is a miracle.
+The believer is as much an Incarnation as was Jesus of Nazareth."

 Many Evangelical critics have condemned the "little gods" teaching as cultic.
 Hank Hanegraaff, for example, contends the 'little gods' doctrine is on a par with the teachings of the Maharishi Mahesh Yogi and Jim Jones.